-At four weeks post-ovulation, a recognizable fetus and fetal membranes are visible.
-Most importantly, a heart beat can be seen.
+At four weeks post-ovulation, a recognizable embryo and fetal membranes are visible.
+Most importantly, a heartbeat can be seen.
 This is an important milestone; a strong heart beat (along with normal size and fluid characteristics) is a good indicator that a pregnancy is healthy.
 This exam may be variable; it may be done as early as 25 days or late as 35 days.

-By about 40 days of pregnancy, structures called "endometrial cups" have formed in the placental attachment to the uterus.
+By about 40 days of pregnancy, structures called endometrial cups have formed in the placental attachment to the uterus.
 These structures secrete hormones that stimulate the ovaries to produce progesterone in order to maintain the pregnancy.
 Even if the pregnancy is lost after this point, the endometrial cups will remain and the mare will not return to a normal estrous cycle until they are sloughed at about 120 days.
-Therefore, this exam lets the veterinarian know that all is well at this critical point.
+This exam lets the veterinarian know that all is well at this critical point.
 A pregnancy that looks questionable at an earlier exam may be terminated prior to 40 days in order to ensure that the mare can be brought back into season and rebred.

-Fetal gender determination ("fetal sexing") is a service that is rapidly increasing in demand.
+Fetal gender determination (fetal sexing) is a service that is rapidly increasing in demand.
 A veterinarian skilled in this technique can identify the gender of a fetus with remarkable accuracy at approximately 60 days gestation.